osu-mist/style-guides/OpenAPI.md

       links:
         $ref: '#/definitions/SelfLink'

-  # Result object with a list of resources
+  # Result object with a list of resources must have 'Set' in the name
-  AcademicStatusResult:
+  AcademicStatusSetResult:
     properties:
       links:
         $ref: '#/definitions/SelfLink'